aces/Loris/modules/redcap/CONFIGURATION.md

 - `visit-label` (required): The LORIS visit label of the visit to which to attach the instrument responses that match this entry.
 - `redcap-arm-name` (optional): The REDCap arm name that the instrument responses must match to be attached to this visit.
 If not present, the arm name is ignored when filtering instrument responses.
 - `redcap-event-name` (optional): The REDCap event name that the instrument responses must match to be attached to this visit.
 If not present, the event name is ignored when filtering instrument responses.

-## Check configuraion

-The tool `redcap_check_config.php` can be used to check that the module configuration is correct.